Secure user access to cloud resources based on WireGuard VPN

 -

-This will open a window with the device's VPN configuration.
+You will see a window with your device's VPN configuration.
 Click Download WireGuard Configuration to download the configuration file.
-You can also use the WireGuard app for Android or iOS to scan a QR code from this page to add a VPN tunnel.
+The window also contains a QR code you can scan to add a VPN tunnel on Android or iOS.

 Warning

-Do not close the window until you download the configuration file or scan the QR code.
-You will not be able to view the device's VPN configuration in the Firezone web interface once you close the window.
+Do not close the window before you download the configuration file or scan the QR code because, once you close it, you will not be able to get this information again.

 -